fm4dd/pmod2rpi/readme.md

 ### Pin Assignments

+Pin assigments are listed in the separate [pmod2rpi-pinout.md](pmod2rpi-pinout.md) file.
+Below are simplified schematics for the XIAO MCU-specific connectivity.

 #### XIAO - PMOD1:

 A multi-purpose double-row connector that can used as GPIO Type-1 and Type-1A, SPI Type-2 and Type-2A, or I2C Type-6 or Type-6A, depending on the pin configuration of the XIAO.